lbaile21/LastAliveTerminal/README.md

 - **Keyboard support.** Ensure interactive elements are reachable in a logical tab order and expose visible focus states.
-- **Color and contrast.** Maintain contrast ratios meeting WCAG AA or better; do not rely on color alone to convey meaning.
+- **Color and contrast.** Maintain contrast ratios meeting WCAG AA or better (4.5:1 for normal text, 3:1 for large text and UI components);
+  do not rely on color alone to convey meaning.
 - **Motion.** Respect `prefers-reduced-motion` and avoid animations that could trigger vestibular disorders.
 - **Semantics first.** Prefer native HTML elements; reach for ARIA only